Materials-Consortia/optimade-python-tools/docs/getting_started/filtering.md

 ## Flow for parsing a user-supplied filter and converting to a backend query

-After the `optimade.filterparser.LarkParser` has turned the filter string into a `lark.Tree`, it is fed to a `lark.Transformer` which transforms the 'lark.Tree' into a backend specific representation of the query.
+After the [`LarkParser`][`optimade.filterparser.LarkParser`] has turned the filter string into a `lark.Tree`, it is fed to a `lark.Transformer` instance, which transforms the 'lark.Tree' into a backend-specific representation of the query.
-For example, `optimade.filtertransformers.mongo.MongoTransformer` will turn the tree into something useful for a MongoDB backend:
+For example, [`MongoTransformer`][optimade.filtertransformers.mongo.MongoTransformer] will turn the tree into something useful for a MongoDB backend:

 ```python
 # Example: Converting to MongoDB Query Syntax